romiras/docker-playground/README.md

 # docker-playground

 Playground for Docker and Docker Compose.

-## Redis

-An example of populating dataset in Redis.
+A set of examples.